Squad-Wiki/squad-wiki-pipeline-map-data/doc/installation.md

 20. Add the `Map Grab Assets 4 0` component to this blueprint.

-21. Find the `Initilization of Objective` comment and add the `Destruction Objective Graber` function in between `Event BeginPlay` and `Switch Has Authority`
+21. Find the `Initilization of Objective` comment and add the `Destruction Objective Grabber` function in between `Event BeginPlay` and `Switch Has Authority`

 ![Objective Grabber](/doc/images/sdk/sdk_destruction_objective_grabber.png)